 The appeal of cryptocurrency as an asset is just how secure it is - it’s the very nature of blockchain technology.
 However, it’s important to ensure you use a regulated broker or exchange service, like eToro.
 Look for licensing from trusted authorities such as FCA, ASIC, and CySEC.

 Can I trade Litecoin with leverage?

 It is possible to trade Litecoin with leverage, but your options will depend on where you are based.
-European financial regulations allow the trading of cryptocurrency CFDs with a leverage of 1:2.
+European financial regulations allow the trading of cryptocurrency CFDs with leverage of 1:2.
 However, stricter American financial rules mean that US traders will not have the option to trade with leverage.